Trans kids, parents fight wave of legislation in red states

 MONTGOMERY, Ala.
 (AP) — Ninth grader Harleigh Walker, 15, spends her time after school like many girls her age: doing homework, listening to Taylor Swift, collecting records and hanging out with friends.

 But this year, her spring break also included trying to persuade members of the state House and Senate to reject legislation banning gender-affirming medications for transgender kids like her under 19.
 She was unsuccessful.
-On Thursday, Alabama lawmakers passed the measure.
-If Gov. Kay Ivey signs it into law, Harleigh will no longer be able to take testosterone-blocking drugs.
+On Thursday, Alabama lawmakers passed the measure, and Gov. Kay Ivey signed it into law on Friday, meaning that Harleigh will no longer be able to take testosterone-blocking drugs.

 “Honestly, I’m a little scared now,” she said Thursday after learning the bill had passed. ”But we’re still going to fight no matter what.”

-Harleigh said she is holding out hope the governor will veto the bill or it will be blocked by a court.
-Ivey has not indicated whether she plans to sign it.
+Harleigh said she is holding out hope the bill will be be blocked by a court.

 Alabama is among multiple states with Republican-controlled legislatures that have advanced bills not only to block medical treatment but to ban transgender children from using school restrooms or playing on sports teams that don’t correspond with their sex at birth.
 The Alabama medication bill is one of the most far-reaching: It would put doctors in prison for up to 10 years for prescribing puberty blockers or hormonal treatment to trans kids under 19.